What Are Integral Features for Capital Allowances?

 • Sanitary ware such as toilets, sinks, and showers (these are structures and buildings allowances at 3%).

 The distinction matters because the rate of relief differs.
-Claiming an item at 25% when it should be at 3% or 18% will be corrected by HMRC on enquiry.
+Claiming at 6% (special rate) items that should be at 3% SBA, or at 14% main rate items that should be at 6%, will be corrected by HMRC on enquiry.
 Getting it wrong can mean repaying relief plus interest and penalties.

 What Rate of Relief Applies?

-Integral features qualify for writing down allowances at 25% per year on a reducing balance basis.
-That means you claim 25% of the remaining tax written down value each year, not 25% of the original cost.
+Integral features qualify for writing down allowances at 6% per year on a reducing balance basis (the special rate pool).
+That means you claim 6% of the remaining tax written down value each year, not 6% of the original cost.

 Can You Claim on Second-Hand Properties?